cyberpearuk/wordpress-docker/README.md

 ## Maintainer

-This repository is maintained by https://www.cyberpear.co.uk.
+This repository is maintained by [Black Pear Digital](https://www.blackpeardigital.co.uk).